eterazim/Socialrejections/README.md

 # Socialrejections

-Funky Website that I probably will never finish
-Mostly Acts as purely a domain name but also acts as a file host for some school projects.
+Funky Website that I probably will never finish mostly Acts as purely a domain name but also acts as a file host for some school projects.